Discrete effects on some boundary schemes of multiple-relaxation-time lattice Boltzmann model for convection-diffusion equations: NUMERICAL RESULTS

 \subsubsection{Helmholtz equation}

 We also concidered the following linear Helmholtz equation, as

 with the boundary conditions

 The physical domain is $\Omega=[0,H]\times[0,H]$, $\lambda$ and $\mu$ are two constants.
-Under above conditions, steady analytical solution of Eq. (\ref{eq53}) can be obtained
+Under above conditions, steady analytical solution of Eq. (\ref{eq65}) can be obtained

-which is more complicated than Eq. (\ref{eq52}).
-We conducted some simulations with $\lambda=0$ and $\mu=1.0$, and presented the results of D2Q9 MRT models under different values of $s_1$ in Fig. \ref{Exp4_Fig1}, \ref{Exp4_Fig2}, \ref{Exp4_Fig3}, where different weight coefficients are used.
-As shown in these figures, the relaxation parameter $s_2$ has a significant effect on numerical results, what is more, we can obtain the most accurate results when the value of $s_2$ determined by Eq. (\ref{eq51}) is adopted.
+which is more complicated than Eq. (\ref{eq63}).
+We conducted some simulations with $\lambda=0$ and $\mu=1.0$, and present the results of D2Q9 MRT model under different values of $s_1$ in Figs. \ref{Exp4_Fig1}, \ref{Exp4_Fig2}, \ref{Exp4_Fig3}, where different weight coefficients are used.
+As we can see, the analytical solution Eq. (\ref{eq67}) is time-independent and only depends on y when $\lambda=0$ and $\mu=1.0$.
+As shown in these figures, the relaxation parameter $s_2$ has a significant effect on numerical results, what is more, we can obtain the most accurate results when the value of $s_2$ determined by Eq. (\ref{eq48}) is adopted.